PRESSKIT DE MEELFABRIEK

 1891: A severe fire destroys the mill building.
 Koster doesn’t give up—he is an entrepreneur and sees this as an opportunity to improve.
 Architect W.C.
 Mulder designs the new flour warehouse.
 After another fire, new construction follows in 1902, this time with a sprinkler system.
 In 1907, additional silos are added: the largest building in the Netherlands made entirely of reinforced concrete.

-1928: The factory is renamed “NV Meelfabrieken ‘De Sleutels’, formerly De Koster & Co.” (commonly referred to as “De Sleutels”).
-The company continues to grow, with expansions, additions, and adaptations to the times and possibilities under architect Buurman.
-Between 1928 and 1947, new constructions include a mill building, a flour warehouse, a grain cleaning building, two silo buildings, a service residence, and an office-laboratory.
-The father, son, and grandson of the De Koster family grow the factory into an imposing complex, an icon of the city.
+1928: The factory is renamed “NV Meelfabrieken ‘De Sleutels’, formerly De Koster & Co.” (commonly referred to as “De Sleutels” – Dutch for “Keys”).
+The company continues to grow, with expansions, additions and adaptations to the times and possibilities under architect Buurman.
+Between 1928 and 1947, new constructions include a mill building, a flour warehouse, a grain cleaning building, two silo buildings, a service residence and an office-laboratory.
+The father, son and grandson of the De Koster family grow the factory into an imposing complex, an icon of the city.

-World War II: The Germans occupy the area, but the factory’s employees secretly smuggle flour out of the factory.
-Resistance members hide in the buildings, and father and son De Koster are active in the resistance.
+World War II: German troops patrol the site, while employees secretly smuggle flour out of the factory, people in hiding shelter within the buildings and father and son De Koster play an active role in the resistance.

 1950s: A large portion of the flour in the Netherlands comes from the ‘De Sleutels’ flour factory in Leiden, and bread is supplied by one of its many subsidiary companies.